Linuxable/capstone/README.md

 ## Results

-Below is one of the manu evaluation plots.
-It shows the detection and classifying accuracy of the not fine-tuned Grounding DINO model on the Ot & Sien ++ dataset.
+Below is one of the evaluation plots.
+It shows the detection and classifying accuracy of the not fine-tuned Grounding DINO model on the Ot & Sien ++ dataset on the most frequent classes.

 ![Alt text](https://github.com/Linuxable/capstone/blob/main/example-results/detclass_acc.png)